MatiasFranco289/Shindow/README.md

 ## Running the project

-After create the .env files in both, `frontend-shindow` and `backend-shindow` run the following command to start the project:
+After creating the .env files in both, `frontend-shindow` and `backend-shindow` run the following command at the root of the project to start it:

 ```
 docker-compose -f docker-compose.dev.yml up